-Until science delivers effective means to prevent, slow or cure dementia, families and friends along with health care providers rely on programs to protect their own well-being while helping persons with dementia to remain independent and in the community while delaying placement in institutional settings.
+Until science delivers effective means to prevent, slow, or cure dementia, families and friends along with health care providers rely on programs to protect their own well-being as they help persons with dementia to remain independent and in the community while delaying placement in institutional settings.

-We support the recommendation from the Leadership Council of Aging Organizations (LCAO) to double funding for Older Americans Act (OAA) programs and services.
+We support recommendation from the Leadership Council of Aging Organizations (LCAO) to double funding for Older Americans Act (OAA) and other aging programs and services.
 These investments are relatively small but crucial complements to vastly larger Medicaid and Medicare expenditures to protect and promote the wellbeing of people living with dementia and their caregivers along with other older adults.
-As urgently as resources are needed to enable scientific breakthroughs, the millions of Americans currently living with dementia and their family caregivers deserve strengthened commitments to programs to protect and enhance their quality of life.
-The World Health Organization has noted that dementia is among the leading causes of disability and dependence among older people.
-Xiiii Federal programs and initiatives have a vital role in helping people receive a diagnosis so they know what they are facing, can begin disability and care planning processes, maintain independence as long as possible, and - for people with younger onset dementia - seek appropriate workplace accommodations.
-We commend your work to ensure that OAA programs and services were sustained for older adults during the worst of the coronavirus pandemic.
-In FY 23, expansion of those same Older Americans Act programs and services would be instrumental to achieving the National Plan's goals to enhance care quality, efficiency and expand supports for people living with dementia and their caregivers.
+As urgently as resources are needed to enable scientific breakthroughs, millions of Americans currently living with dementia and their family caregivers deserve strengthened commitments to programs to protect and enhance their quality of life.
+The World Health Organization has noted that dementia is among the leading causes of disability and dependence among older people. xxiv Federal initiative and programs have a vital role in helping people receive a diagnosis so they know what they are facing, can begin disability and care planning processes, maintain independence as long as possible, and - for people with younger onset dementia - seek appropriate workplace accommodations.
+We commend your work to ensure that OAA programs and services were sustained during the worst of the pandemic.
+In FY24, expansion of aging programs and services would be instrumental to achieving the National Plan's goals to enhance care quality, efficiency, and supports for people living with dementia and their caregivers.xxv

-We support a \$7.5 million increase for the ACL Alzheimer's Disease Program.
+We support a \$6.5 million increase for the ACL Alzheimer's Disease Program.

 The Administration for Community Living (ACL) Alzheimer's Disease Program Initiative (ADPI) supports and promotes the development and expansion of dementia-capable home and community-based service long-term services and support systems in states and communities.
-As American Indians and Alaska Natives communities experience higher rates of dementia, xxv we applaud the recent ADPI grant specific to development of dementia capability in Indian Country.
+As American Indians and Alaska Natives communities experience higher rates of dementia, xxvi we applaud the recent ADPI grant specific to development of dementia capability in Indian Country.
 We encourage its funding and continuation in future years.
 ADPI delivers cutting-edge programs that meet the needs of individuals and caregivers managing dementia.
 Part of those resources support ACL's National Alzheimer's and Dementia Resource Center (NADRC).
 NADRC provides technical assistance to ACL's grantees that build dementia-capable systems to better identify and support people with dementia living in the community and improve training for dementia caregivers who experience considerable stress and depression.
 Many of the programs are geared towards at-risk dementia populations, such as those who live alone, those with disabilities (including those with intellectual disabilities), and those who reside in rural, poor, and minority communities.
-NADRC also produces dementia- related toolkits and provides technical assistance and webinars on Alzheimer's and other form of dementia to the public.xxxi
+NADRC also produces dementia- related toolkits and provides technical assistance and webinars on Alzheimer's and other form of dementia to the public.xxvii